Work

 Employment Issues Facing Returning Veterans

-What are commons challenges for veterans trying to find a job?
+What are common challenges for veterans trying to find a job?

 Service members should also consider what job may be the best fit for them.
 Experiences such as supervising troops in the military might not be as identical of an experience as supervising an entire office team.
 Returning veterans need help understanding the scope of their military training and figuring out how that training translates to a civilian job.